KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- connect to remote systems using the sources.lua policy helper.
 -- Note that defining sources and pools does nothing without some form of -- policy in effect to assign messages to the source pools you have defined.
--- WARNING: THIS WILL NOT LOAD WITHOUT AN ADDITIONAL SCRIPT IN PLACE -- SEE https://docs.kumomta.com/userguide/configuration/sendingips/
+-- WARNING: THIS WILL NOT LOAD WITHOUT THE source.toml FILE IN PLACE -- SEE https://docs.kumomta.com/userguide/configuration/sendingips/

 local sources = require 'policy-extras.sources'